AndersDeath/diary2/000-current.md

 # 24 Januar - Mittwoch - Berlin - 491 Tag der Einwanderung

 I feel a bit better today.
-I recieved a couple of packages and
+I received a couple of packages and some other things.